 MONTPELIER, Vt.
 (AP) — The races for governor and the U.S. House top the ballot in Vermont, where voting concludes Tuesday on Election Day.

-Republican Gov. Phil Scott, the incumbent, is seeking his third two-year term leading Vermont.
+Republican Gov. Phil Scott, the incumbent, has won his third two-year term leading Vermont.

 The only statewide Republican office holder in the deeply blue state, Scott, a former construction executive from Berlin, is popular and has been given high marks for his handling of the coronavirus pandemic.
 Throughout the pandemic, Vermont has consistently had among the lowest rates of transmission.